What gave you, your thirst for spiritual enlightenment?

 Sample the book:

 After experiencing a profound spiritual awakening in India, Advaita spiritual teacher, Nirmala has been writing spiritual poetry and offering spiritual teaching and spiritual mentoring in the U.S. and internationally since 1998.
 Nirmala offers a unique vision and a gentle, compassionate approach, which adds to the rich tradition of inquiry into our true nature.
-He is the author of several other spiritual books, including Nothing Personal: Seeing Beyond the Illusion of a Separate Self, Living from the Heart, and a collection of spiritual poetry entitled, Gifts with No Giver.
-He can be contacted here.
+He is the author of several books, including Nothing Personal: Seeing Beyond the Illusion of a Separate Self, Living from the Heart, and a collection of spiritual poetry entitled, Gifts with No Giver.
 In his sessions with individuals and in the book, Living from the Heart, Nirmala points to the wisdom within each of us, and fosters the individual’s own exploration of the full potential of the spiritual Heart.
-Nirmala’s books including the collection of spiritual poetry, Gifts with No Giver are published by Endless Satsang Foundation and are available on Amazon.com.
-More information and free ebook downloads of several of Nirmala’s books are available here on this website ( mobile visitors go here).
+Several of Nirmala’s books are available for free on this page.